remotion-dev/remotion/packages/docs/docs/data-fetching.md

 Every frame, every component is re-rendered by the _frame context_ modification and then screenshotted.
 You should consider caching the result of your API, to avoid rate-limits and also to speed up the render of your video.
 We have two suggestions on how to do that:

 - Use the `localStorage` API to persist data after a network request and make a request only if the local storage is empty.
+This technique will make one request per rendering process and then continue with the cached data.
+If the API you're fetching data from returns different data for each request this method is not a good choice.

 - Fetch the data before the render, and store it as a JSON file, then import this JSON file.